nerdschoolbergen/git/exercises/exercise-3.md

 Since merge conflict can (and will) go horribly bad sometimes, and people for some reason _hate_ to rewrite code caused by this, most merge tools automatically creates backup files of each version you worked with.
 You can look these over if you think you missed something, but typically we just delete them.

-:pencil: Delete all files listed as new (all files in the example above) by using the terminal only.
+- Delete all files listed as new (all files in the example above) by using the terminal only.

-:pencil: Doing a `git status` should say you're ahead by 1 commit but note the part which says **All conflicts fixed but you are still merging.
+- Doing a `git status` should say you're ahead by 1 commit but note the part which says **All conflicts fixed but you are still merging.
   (use "git commit" to conclude merge)**.

-:pencil: Follow the instructions in the message and finish up.
+- Follow the instructions in the message and finish up.

-:pencil: Verify all looks good with `git lg`
+- Verify all looks good with `git lg`

 :tada: